Adam Rippon Is U.S.'s First Openly Gay Man To Qualify For Winter Olympics

 The committee's decision wasn't without controversy.
 Rippon's selection edged out Ross Miner, who placed second in the national championship.
 U.S. Figure Skating President Sam Auxier said the athletes' track records in international competitions were a deciding factor.

-But for Rippon, who was the U.S. national champion in 2016, the road to PyeongChang has been a long one.
+But for Rippon, who was the U.S. national champion in 2016, the road to Pyeongchang has been a long one.
 This year will be the 28-year-old's Olympic debut — more than 80 years since an American man his age competed as a rookie, according to The Washington Post.

 "I don't really care what other people think of me.
 I'm able to go out there and I'm really able to be unabashedly myself," he said.
 "I want somebody who's young, who's struggling, who's not sure if it's OK if they are themselves to know that it's OK."